rajlakkad26/EDA-on-cricket-data/README.md

 ### Figure 2: Boxplot - Wickets by Team
 The distribution of wickets taken by different cricket teams is shown in the boxplot.
 Each box shows the wickets' interquartile range (IQR), with the center line designating the median.
 Within 1.5 times the IQR, the whiskers reach the minimum and maximum values.
 This graphic offers a concise synopsis of each team's performance in taking wickets within the cricket dataset.

-## Figures

-### Figure 1: Scatter Plot - Overs vs. Runs
-Figure 1 illustrates the relationship between the number of overs played and the total runs scored in cricket matches.
-Each point on the scatter plot represents a specific combination of overs and runs, allowing us to observe potential correlations or patterns.

-### Figure 2: Boxplot - Wickets by Team
-The distribution of wickets taken by different cricket teams is shown in the boxplot.
-Each box shows the wickets' interquartile range (IQR), with the center line designating the median.
-Within 1.5 times the IQR, the whiskers reach the minimum and maximum values.
-This graphic offers a concise synopsis of each team's performance in taking wickets within the cricket dataset.

 ### Figure 3: Line Plot - Run Rate over Innings
 The line plot illustrates how run rates have changed over the course of cricket matches’ various innings.
 The run rate for each inning is represented by a point on the line, which creates a visual story of the scoring dynamics during the games.
 The plot provides important insights into the overall scoring patterns over innings by allowing the identification of trends, peaks, or variations in run rates.